oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 2. Run `docker ps -a`
     - If this outputs names of containers, find the NAME of the most recent container and run: `docker start {container_name}`
     - If this does not output names of containers, run: `docker images` to get the name of a previously built image and follow step 4 from the prerequisite instructions.
 Then return to step 1 to ensure that the container is running.

-### Update the files in the container with your local repo

-3. Update the container to have your most recent code.
-Skip this step if you have not made any changes to your local repo.
-Note: Please keep in mind the direction of the slashes in the paths ( ‘/’ vs ‘\’).
-    - If you remember what files/directories you have edited, run:
-      ```
-        docker cp {path\to\src} {container_name}:/home/oppia/{path/to/dest}
-      ```

-      where `{path\to\src}` can be the relative path to a file or folder and `{path/to/dest}` is the path within the /home/oppia directory in the container.
-Example: `docker cp .\core\domain\. oppia_container:/home/oppia/core/domain/`

-    - If you do not remember what files you have edited, run:
-      ```
-        docker cp .\. {container_name}:/home/oppia/
-      ```
-      in the oppia root directory to copy over the entire oppia/ directory into the container.
-Note: This will take ~10 minutes to copy over all of the files.

 ### Start bash and run the start script